jellllllle/console-prefixer/README.md

 # console-prefixer
-Easily add styled prefixes to your logs with the lightweight (<1KB) console wrapper for Browser or Node which also preserves the correct line numbers.
+Easily add styled prefixes to your logs with the lightweight (<1KB) console wrapper for ES5 supported Browsers or Node which also preserves the correct line numbers.

 ![alt text](https://i.ibb.co/T1fy5X3/download.png)